ffont/freesound-wallpaper-generator/README.md

 ## TODO

-* limit sounds by duration and handle not found sounds, bad fs connection cases
 * cleanup disk from time to time
 * choose background image from a number of randomly pre-computed wallpapers
 * show generated wallpapers in a sliding div